Kaiser Permanente, Internal Medicine Residency Program, Oakland

 Is there a separate application process for the IM/MPH track?

 There is a separate National Resident Matching Program (NRMP) Code for this track: 1042140C1.
 Applicants to this track will be contacted separately by the KP Oakland Internal Medicine Residency program during the interview season and asked to provide just a few pieces of additional information not included in ERAS (for example, a brief personal statement of your reasons for applying to the track).
+There is no additional interview for this track—your interviewers will discuss your IM/MPH interest with you on your interview day.

 If I am interested in the IM/MPH track, do I need to apply to both the categorical internal medicine residency and to the IM/MPH track?